What does tithing in the New Testament look like? Should Christians tithe 10%?

 There’s another important detail we haven’t look at yet.
-Tithing is only ever mentioned in the Old Testament as part of the Mosaic Covenant, also known as the law.
-Jesus fulfilled the requirements of the law, and Christians are no longer bound to uphold it.
+Tithing is only ever mentioned in the Old Testament as part of the Mosaic Covenant, also known as the Old Covenant.
+Jesus fulfilled the requirements of the Old Testament law, and Christians are no longer bound to uphold it.
 More on that in a moment.

 While tithing is certainly found in the Bible, many of the teachings that are being taught surrounding it are twisted and misrepresented.

 Too many churches and pastors today simplify what the tithe actually is in hopes of receiving more funds for their church.
 Not only does that misinterpret what the Bible teaches, it also isn’t effective.